torres-federico-e/torres-federico-e/README.md

 ## Hi there! 👋 📈
-I'm **@torres-federico-e** Data engineer with a passion for data projects.
-I've had a broad experience working with data and data systems, from working with Machine Learning Sales and Churn Models , to building Geo-data processing pipelines for the Telco industry, to building custom analytic reports and Dashbords as part of Data Analytics teams.
+I'm **@torres-federico-e** Data engineer with a passion for data projects, now working with AWS Cloud System Architecture in order to build more scalable data systems and processes for businesses.

-Now working with AWS Cloud System Architecture in order to build more scalable data systems and processes for businesses.
+I've had a broad experience working with different data products and data systems, from working with Machine Learning Sales and Churn Models , to building Geo-data processing pipelines for the Telco industry, to building custom analytic reports and Dashbords as part of Data Analytics teams.

 ## Experience